tlvince/tlvince.github.io/_posts/2011-04-08-gmail-reply-to-all.md

 ---
 title: Gmail another little thing to fix
 date: 2011-04-08
-abstract: An idea to prevent accidentally not hitting reply to all in Gmail
+description: An idea to prevent accidentally not hitting reply to all in Gmail
 ---

 Here's another [little thing to fix][1]: